aws-samples/amazon-connect-real-time-opensearch/README.md

 In order to remove the resources created by the stack, perform the following steps:

 * Delete the CloudFormation template.
-* Delete the objects and the S3 bucket created from the CloudFormation template.
-The Bucket name should contain the project name.
+* Delete the objects and the S3 bucket created as part of Step 4.
-* Delete the Glue database created from the CloudFormation template.

 ## Conclusion
 In conclusion, the architecture outlined above enables real-time processing of Amazon Connect Contact Center data through the use of AWS Lambda, Amazon Kinesis Data Streams and Amazon OpenSearch.
 Amazon OpenSearch Serverless provides several benefits over a cluster, including reduced complexity in managing clusters and capacity, cost-effectiveness, and the ability to ingest other data such as human resources information for comprehensive reporting.
 This allows businesses to efficiently manage and analyze their contact center data, leading to improved performance and customer satisfaction.